 Barbara Kazen is an experienced family law attorney who has practiced law since 1966.
 She was in the first class of lawyers to be certified as a Family Law Specialist by the Texas Board of Legal Specialization in 1975.

 Barbara specializes in handling complicated martial property and difficult custody cases as well as serving as a mediator.
-She has been selected as a "Super Lawyer" by Texas Monthly, listed in the publication, Best Lawyers in America , by Naifeh and Smith, and was named Austin Young Lawyers Association's Outstanding Young Lawyer, 1979.
+She has been selected as a "Super Lawyer" by Thompson Routers and featured in Texas Monthly Magazine, 2008, 2009, 2010, 2011, and 2012, and was named Austin Young Lawyers Association's Outstanding Young Lawyer, 1979.
 Barbara is a Fellow of the American Bar Foundation and the Texas Bar Foundation.
 Barbara is a Fellow of the American Academy of Matrimonial Lawyers and is a Certified Matrimonial Mediator by the same organization.

 Barbara graduated from the University of Texas at Austin in 1963, and she received her L.L.B. from the University of Texas Law School in 1965 was ranked among the top 10% of her class.
 She is admitted to practice before the Texas Supreme Court, the New Mexico Supreme Court, the U.S. Court of Appeals for the Fifth Circuit, and the U.S. District Court for the Western District of Texas.